-Treasury shares are deducted from the equity.
+Treasury shares are deducted from equity.
 The original cost of treasury shares and the profit resulting from their subsequent sales are recognised as changes in equity.

-Revenues from the sale of products are recognised at the time ownership passes (time of risks and rewards transfer), which is generally upon shipment to the customer.
+Revenues from the sale of products are recognised at the time ownership passes (time of risks and benefits transfer), which is generally upon shipment to the customer.
 They are shown net of returns, discounts and accruals.